elen4020-group-xx/ELEN4020_project/README.md

 #### Alternatively, the performance results can be obtained by running the included bash scripts.

-These scripts print the results for all combinations of matrix size and processs count, also comparing the use of OpenMP to a serial approach.
+ These scripts print the results for all combinations of matrix size and processs count.
+If you wish to set openmp enabled/disabled, you can do so in the first few lines of these scripts.

 `./runTests.sh` will print the results for the two main (non collective I/O) approaches.